cwinters/korra/README.md

 often trying to explore the balance between features and performance, or between features and scaling.

+Also, since Korra can manipulate the elements you can think of korra as flooding your site -- or blowing it down, or burning it... you get the idea.

-It's a stretch, but I'll stick with it.
+They're stretches, but I'll stick with it.

 ## License